Omegapoint/defence-in-depth/README.md

 Java repo at https://github.com/Omegapoint/defence-in-depth-java

-Video recordings of presentations (in Swedish) can be found at:
+Video recordings of additional "Defence in Depth" presentations (in Swedish) can be found at:

 https://omegapoint.se/academy-plus